 Understanding the microscopic structure of materials is essential for determining their properties and for the creation of new, useful devices.
-For decades, electron microscopy and X-ray imaging have been used to look inside matter.
-Electron microscopes can now resolve single atoms buried within structures, while X-ray microscopy can image molecular dynamics on a timescale of femtoseconds.
-CNM researchers with deep expertise in these two separate capabilities work closely together to create the most powerful images of material structures and dynamics.
+For decades, electron and X-ray microscopies have been used to look inside matter.
+Electron microscopes can now resolve single atoms buried within structures, while X-ray microscopes can discern minute lattice distortions in materials.
+Center for Nanoscale Materials (CNM) researchers with deep expertise in these two areas work closely together to create the most powerful images of material structures and dynamics.

 Combining our newly commissioned ultrafast capabilities with our existing unique capabilities of aberration-corrected atomic-resolution imaging and spectroscopy, X-ray fluorescence spectroscopy, in-situ liquid/gas/heating/cooling, hundredths-of-picometer strain sensitivity in two and three dimensions, and artificial intelligence enabled image reconstructions, we contribute to CNM’s three scientific themes: Quantum Materials and Sensing, Manipulating Nanoscale Interactions, and Nanoscale Dynamics.